iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 It's decoupled from master server, so you're free to write any kind of socket-based server you need.
 For more info and code samples, [click here](https://github.com/alvyxaz/barebones-masterserver/wiki/Networking-API).

-## Before You Buy

-**Framework Doesn't Do "Game Server Networking"**

-The reason for this is simple - there are too many solutions you might already be familiar with (**Unity's uNET**, Photon, Forge, Bolt, etc. ).

-:fire: This asset officialy supports **uNET** only (because it's free and officialy supported by Unity developers), but it doesn't mean you can't use anything else.

 ## Focus Points Of The Framework

 When designing the framework, here's what I've been aiming for: